Rampton and Woodbeck: Toponymy

+The toponym "Rampton" is possibly derived from Old English Ramm-tūn, meaning "farmstead where rams are kept".
+Woodbeck was named after the farm that was in the location originally, which was located between a 'wood and a beck', the remains of a small forested area lies to the east and a beck runs alongside the area.
+The parish was singularly named Rampton until April 2018.

 Rampton

 Rampton had an important manor in Norman times.
 Rampton Hall of the Stanhope and Babington families was built in the reign of Henry VIII and pulled down in 1720.
-The open fieIds and commons which comprised nearly half the parish was enclosed in 1843.
+The open fields and commons which comprised nearly half the parish was enclosed in 1843.
 There was a Wesleyan Methodist chapel in the village built in 1857.
 On the eastern edge of All Saints' churchyard is a mid-16th-century Tudor gateway which once led to Rampton Manor, and was the former home of the Eyre family.
 It is brick with terracotta panels and is a listed building ornamented with the armorial bearings of the Stanhope, Babington, and Eyre families.
 The Eyre manor was demolished in the 20th century.

 The Great Central Railway skirted the upper edge of the parish via the Leverton Branch which linked Sheffield and Lincolnshire.
 The former railway viaduct across the Trent into Lincolnshire was refurbished as a public footpath in 2017.
 The closest railway station used to be at Cottam which operated between 1850 and 1959.

 The village hall had opened in the 1840s as the first Village School, after the opening of Rampton Hospital in 1912 the school needed to expand and relocate with the building of Woodbeck.
 The former school room became the village hall, the parish council purchasing this in 1995.